sanyalkannkanaa-git/EpiAgent-Agentic-AI-Outbreak-Detection/README.md

 ## How to Run the Prototype

 1. Install Python 3

-2. Install required libraries
+2. Install the required libraries

 pip install pandas numpy

-3. Run the prototype
+3. Run the manager agent

-python epiagent_agent.py
+python main_agent.py

-The script will simulate the EpiAgent workflow including data ingestion, anomaly detection, outbreak decision logic, and response recommendations.
+The Manager Agent coordinates multiple autonomous agents including the Data Agent, NLP Agent, Detection Agent, Prediction Agent, and Response Agent.

+Each agent performs its task independently and reports its results back to the Manager Agent.
+The manager can also query any agent dynamically and combines all agent reports to determine potential outbreaks and recommend response actions.